Devanshhuuu/Git-Repository/README.txt

 10. 'git restores <file>' -> it removes all file changes from the staging area to be committed

 11. 'git restore --staged <file>' -> it remove file from changes from staging area to the working area

+12. diff between git rm and git restore
+    ans: when we need to convert the whole file back to untracked then we do git rm. otherwise to move betwwen staging and working area we do git restore